deefrawley/Flow.Launcher.Plugin.Currency/README.md

 Currency code that can be used are:

-'AUD' , 'BGN' , 'BRL' , 'CAD' , 'CHF' , 'CNY' , 'CZK' , 'DKK' , 'GBP', 'HKD' , 'HRK' , 'HUF' , 'IDR' , 'ILS' , 'INR' , 'ISK' , 'JPY' , 'KRW', 'MXN','MYR' , 'NOK' , 'NZD' , 'PHP' , 'PLN' , 'RON' , 'RUB' , 'SEK', 'SGD' , 'THB' , 'TRY' , 'USD' , 'ZAR' , 'EUR'
+'AUD' , 'BGN' , 'BRL' , 'CAD' , 'CHF' , 'CNY' , 'CZK' , 'DKK' , 'GBP', 'HKD' , 'HRK' , 'HUF' , 'IDR' , 'ILS' , 'INR' , 'ISK' , 'JPY' , 'KRW', 'MXN', 'MYR' , 'NOK' , 'NZD' , 'PHP' , 'PLN' , 'RON' , 'RUB' , 'SEK', 'SGD' , 'THB' , 'TRY' , 'USD' , 'ZAR' , 'EUR'

 ### Requirements

-Python 3.5 or later installed on your system, with python.exe in your PATH variable and this path updated in the Flow Launcher settings (this is a general requirement to use Python plugins with Flow).
-As of v1.8, Flow Launcher should take care of the installation of Python for you if it is not on your system.
+Flow Launcher should take care of the installation of Python for you if it is not on your system, as well as the libraries needed by this plugin.

 You must be online when you run the plugin in Flow to download the currency XML file, or you will get a connection error.
-If the local XML file is 2 hours or less old (that is, you've run the plugin before in the previous two hours), it will just use the local file.
+A local copy of the local XML file froma previous download can be used if it exists.

+### Plugin Settings

+Type `settings` in Flow to access the settings window, then go to Plugins - Currency Converter

+__Keyword (default 'cc')__ - change this to set a new keyword to activate the plugin

+__File age (default 6)__ - the age in hours for the local copy of the rates file to be used before the plugin downloads a fresh copy

 ### Installing

 #### Package Manager

 Use the `pm install` command from within Flow itself.

-#### Manual

-Add the Flow.Launcher.Plugin.Currency directory to %APPDATA%\Roaming\FlowLauncher\Plugins\ and restart Flow.

-#### Python Package Requirements

-There is no requirement to install the packages as they will be packed with the release.

-If you still want to manually pip install them:

-The `requirements.txt` file in this repo outlines which packages are needed.
-This can be found online here on Github, as well as in the local plugin directory once installed (%APPDATA%\Roaming\FlowLauncher\Plugins\Currency Converter-X.X.X\ where X.X.X is the currently installed version)

-The easiest way to manually install these packages is to use the following command in a Windows Command Prompt or Powershell Prompt

-`pip install -r requirements.txt -t ./lib`

-Remember you need to be in the local directory containing the requirements text file.

 ### Localisation